 The probable cause standard allows judges to balance law enforcement's responsibility to protect citizens from crime against the rights of citizens not to be harassed by the police.

 A judge determines whether probable cause exists by:

 - Examining the facts presented and any reasonable inferences that can be drawn from those facts

 - Based upon the totality of the circumstances

 - Under the auspices of common sense

-The sum of this must amount to a "fair probability" that a crime was committed and that the arrested person is the one that committed the crime.
+The sum of this must amount to a fair probability that the suspect committed a crime and that the arrested person is the one who committed the crime.

-Was the Arrest Legal?
+Was Your Arrest Legal?
 Get Help From an Attorney

 If you or someone you know has been arrested, time is of the essence.
 You may be able to fight the constitutionality of your arrest on the grounds of probable cause.
 Talk to an experienced criminal defense attorney in your area.
 A criminal defense lawyer can provide helpful legal advice regarding the following: